rehierl/node-tree-outliner/1-basics/1-2-hierarchy-of-sets.md

 another set (S2) exists with which the first set (S1) has any elements in common.
 For example, set J has no element in common with any of the other sets (hint: a forest).

+Note that such a setup does not have two sets that overlap each other.

 **Memory hook**
 Consistent: None of the borders of any two of the sets cross each other.